Its-Yayo/its-yayo.github.io/_posts/2024-04-06-Read-this-if-you-feel-your-life-is-down-because-of-instant-pleasure.md

 ### What happens if you don't take control of it?
 As I said earlier, you start to take some actions.
-BUt, **the most of those decisions are being develped without you realizing it, there will be a certain moment that there's no control over you being, your mind and your body**.
+But, **the most of those decisions are being develped without you realizing it, there will be a certain moment that there's no control over you being, your mind and your body**.
 But also, those actions will bring you pleasure and, at the end of the day, you goal is to reach that point, you need it.

 I'll give you another example: You got $2000 in your bank account.
 Maybe that's your monthly salary.
 Then, you stare to a pair of shoes that look so attractive.
 They cost around $1500 and they are in a one-moment lower price.
 You cannot resist.
 Now, you mom suggested you to keep and earn them.
 You don't care and you buy the shoes, so you got left $500.
 The next week you stare at a beautiful collar that costs $300 but you remember your brother told ya to invest and move your money.
 You don't care neither and then you buy your collar, so now you got $200 left.
 What happened right now is that you got $2000 and in less than 2 weeks, you already spent $1800.
 Of course, this example is just with $2000.
 Now. imagine what you can do with $500,000. **The temptation level is proportional to the amount of the same.** What am I trying to tell ya with this?
 Is that more money you have, more desire you have to spend it.